-Approved by Curriculum Committee: March 10, 2020; Approved by Dean: May 29, 2020 Updated: February 16, 2021; June 15, 2021; February 8, 2022; July 27, 2022; March 1, 2023
+Approved by Curriculum Committee: March 10, 2020; Approved by Dean: May 29, 2020

+Updated: February 16, 2021; June 15, 2021; February 8, 2022

 Type of Assessment Description Timeframe Course Assessments Multiple-choice exams, lab exams, case studies and written reports by course, professional communications and skills surveys, and reflective writing First four semesters Small Group Activities - Problem-based learning sessions, laboratory exercises, team-based learning activities, assessed oral presentations, etc. First four semesters Standardized Patient Encounters - Graded experiences with review by faculty; focus on interviewing, basic physical exam skills, interpersonal skills, medical knowledge (basic and clinical sciences), professionalism, patient-centered care First four semesters Human Patient Simulator Exercises - Graded experiences with review by faculty; focus on physical exam, medical knowledge (basic and clinical sciences), professionalism, and patient-centered care First four semesters Practical Examinations - Hands-on, one-on-one observation of general approach and verification of safety, efficacy, and accuracy of diagnosis and treatment First four semesters Clinical Osteopathic Experiences - Hands-on diagnosis and treatment by medical students of peers under direct supervision of OTM faculty and residents Semesters 2, 3 and 4 Clinical Experience (Preceptorship) Two-week clinical rotation assessed by submission of clinic logs, diagnosis and procedural notes, a clinical activities calendar, and self-reflective assignment.
 Graded P/F. Semester 2 (June and July) Performance Assessment I A summative evaluation of the student's patient assessment skills including, but not limited to, physical examination, history-taking, communication, critical thinking and medical documentation.
 It is a preparatory and diagnostic experience for Clinical Experiences II (Summer Preceptorship).
-Semester 2 Performance Assessment II A summative evaluation of the student's physical diagnosis skills including, but not limited to, physical examination (including appropriate osteopathic structural exam and treatment), historytaking, communication, critical thinking and documentation.
-It is a preview of expectations for clinical rotations that will be evaluated by Performance Assessment III during the second year.
-Semester 4 COMLEX Level 1 Board Review COMLEX Level 1 Preparation Course (CMLX6500) to include COMBANK Level 1 Assessment 2 and Phase 1 ASA 106 and Phase 1 ASA 107 COMSAE, and integrated in-person board review Semester 4 before COMLEX-USA Level 1 COMLEX Level 1 NBOME computerized one-day exam covering basic sciences and osteopathic principles in clinical contexts For those who qualify, the exam must be completed by July 2.
+Semester 2 Performance Assessment II A summative evaluation of the student's physical diagnosis skills including, but not limited to, physical examination (including appropriate osteopathic structural exam and treatment), history- taking, communication, critical thinking and documentation.
+It is a preview of expectations for clinical rotations that will be evaluated by Performance Assessment III and COMLEX-USA level 2-PE (Performance Evaluation) during the fourth year before graduation.
+Semester 4 COMLEX Level 1 Board Review COMLEX Level 1 Preparation Course (CMLX6500) to include COMBANK Level 1 Assessment 1 and Phase 1 ASA 106 and Phase 1 ASA 107 COMSAE, and integrated in-person board review Semester 4 before COMLEX-USA Level 1 COMLEX Level 1 NBOME computerized one-day exam covering basic sciences and osteopathic principles in clinical contexts Students schedule individually with NBOME to take the exam at a Thomson- Prometric computer center.
+For those who qualify, the exam must be completed by June 30.
 For those who need additional preparation, with permission, the exam must be taken not later than August 31.
 A passing score must be attained by December 31 of the third year.